Thank you Squircle for this incredible place! It’s exactly what I was looking for and I hope you don’t mind me using it in my story!

 Cade hesitates.
 ‘We have to get down there again.
 Your dad’s in the right wing.
 Irony of sorts, not far from where you found me.’

 ‘So… Are you going to tell me what you’re doing here?
 You don’t seem to be looking for anyone.’

-Cade doesn’t develop, so Derek changes the subject.
+Cade doesn’t develop, but Derek gets the picture.
+He changes the subject.
 ‘How are we getting out of here?’

 ‘Stop crying, for god’s sake.
 I can hear that old heart of his beating from a distance.’